alphagov/data-standards-authority/standards-catalogue/source/guidance/graphql/index.html.md

 * you anticipate needing to use multiple data sources
 * you have several types of clients with different data needs

-You can read more in [https://technology.blog.gov.uk/2020/08/28/what-we-learned-from-a-recent-graphql-workshop/](this blog post about recent uses of GraphQL in government).
+You can read more in [this blog post about recent uses of GraphQL in government](https://technology.blog.gov.uk/2020/08/28/what-we-learned-from-a-recent-graphql-workshop/).